UlisesDo/Zombie_Apocalypse/README.md

-This is a practice example for Fever.
-This is a example solution in Ruby on Rails, for the following problem:
+# This is a practice example for Fever.
+This is a example solution in Ruby on Rails, for the Zombie Apocalypse problem:

 It seems that the Mayans were right and 2012 is going to end abruptly.
 There is not much information about how it started, but all the stories about zombies have now became real.
 You